-We ask several stakeholders to advice us on the areas and mining sites we will visit.
+We ask several stakeholders to advise us on the areas and mining sites we will visit.
 These stakeholders include CAMI, BGR, IOM and USAID.
-We also use detailed maps from the Royal Museum for Central Africa in Tervuren, Belgium, and maps from the UN, to gather knowledge in the location of artisanal mining sites are.
-In many cases, however, it is hard to obtain very accurate information on their location.
+We also use detailed maps from the Royal Museum for Central Africa in Tervuren, Belgium, and maps from the UN, to gather knowledge in the location of artisanal mining sites.

 Additionally, we consult with researchers and state agents that know their region very well.
 They provide us with information such as the number of mines they expect to be in the selected area.

 When planning which areas and mines to visit, we take two goals into account:

 - To map as much mining sites as possible in eastern DRC, also in the remote areas.

 - To revisit the most important mining sites, or sites for which we know about recent major changes.
 Some examples of areas we try to revisit regularly are Kalehe, Shabunda and Misisi in South Kivu.

 Additionally, the donor of a mapping project may have specific requests as to which sites to focus on (e.g. only validated sites, production of certain mineral(s) only,…).

 How does the security on the ground influence which mines are visited?